The Great Weaver from Kashmir

+Plot

 The novel is divided into eight books and one hundred chapters; the number of the chapters echoes the number of cantos in Dante's Divine Comedy, and it too 'records its young protagonist's own heaven, hell, and purgatory'.

 Book 1 introduces us to the family of Valgerður Ylfingamóðir and Elliði: their sons Örnólfur and Grímúlfur, Grímúlfur's wife Jófríður, and their own son Steinn Elliði.

 Book 2 is largely a series of epistolatory monologues by Steinn's childhood friend and sweetheart Diljá Þorsteinsdóttir, and his mother Jófríður, exploring their dependence on Steinn and their frustrations with life.

 Book 3 follows Steinn's travels in Continental Europe and Britain in 1921–25, and his grappling with Christian theology.

 Book 4, which is mostly third-person narrative, explores Diljá's ultimately unhappy marriage to Örnólfur.

 Book 5 continues to follow Steinn's travels in Europe and Egypt, and his soul-searching.

-Book 6 sees Steinn desperately seeking spiritual meaning by entering a Benedictine monastery at Sept Fontaines in Frankophone Belgium.
+Book 6 sees Steinn desperately seeking spiritual meaning by entering a Benedictine monastery at Sept Fontaines in Francophone Belgium.
 In the end, however, he decides not to take holy orders and to return to Iceland.

 Book 7 recounts Steinn's return to Iceland, where he discovers Diljá's marriage to Örnólfur and fails to find satisfaction among his family in Reykjavík.
 It is again dominated by third-person narrative.

 Book 8 sees Steinn returning to a monastic life in Continental Europe.
 Diljá, who has parted from Örnólfur, pursues him, and meets him in Rome.
 Steinn rejects her, and the novel closes with the image of Diljá abandoned in Rome.